ohadxd/code-name/README.md

 # CodeName

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2, Compatible with version 14.

 ## Development server